danrspencer/cargo_bot/README.md

 - [License](#license)

 ## Introduction
-Cargo Exo uses the power of GPT from OpenAI to process the warnings and errors from your Rust code, generating intelligent, context-aware suggestions to fix them.
-With interactive confirmation prompts, you have complete control over which changes to apply.
+Cargo Exo combines the power of GPT from OpenAI and RustFix to process the warnings and errors from your Rust code, generating intelligent, context-aware suggestions for automatic fixes or manual modifications.
+With interactive confirmation prompts, you retain full control over the applied changes.

 ## Installation

-To install Cargo Exo, you need to have Rust installed on your machine.
-If you haven't installed Rust, please follow the instructions on the official [Rust website](https://www.rust-lang.org/tools/install).
+To install Cargo Exo, you need Rust on your machine.
+If Rust isn't installed yet, follow the instructions on the official [Rust website](https://www.rust-lang.org/tools/install).

-With Rust and cargo installed, you can install the Cargo Exo plugin using the following command:
+With Rust and cargo installed, install the Cargo Exo plugin using the command:

 ```bash
 $ cargo install --git http://github.com/danrspencer/cargo_exo